 While this may help them get ahead in the short term, employees who have to suppress their natural talents often endure dissatisfaction and disillusionment.
+In the latest episode of Team Building Saves the World, Rich spoke with International Leadership Consultant and Trainer Tania Desa about how to bring your true, authentic self to work and be an advocate for your own awesomeness.

 What Is Authenticity in the Workplace?